jazzmind/cakephp-lti/README.md

 ## How it works in Practera

-When configuring a program in Practera, you can add one or more consumers to that program.
+When configuring an experience in Practera, you can add one or more consumers to that experience (note it gets associated with timeline_id, assuming a 1:1:1:1 relationship of exp->prog->proj->timeline).
 This will let you put in a name for the Consumer (e.g. Moodle) and then it will give you a key and a secret for that consumer, along with instructions on how to add Practera as a Tool Provider into common LMS systems (e.g. Moodle, Blackboard, Canvas).
 When you go to that consumer and add a tool provider, you'll put in the key and the secret.

+When a tool consumer launches into Practera, it does so via a "launch url".
+This is a signed get request that contains information about the user who clicked on the link and the context the link was in (course, unit, etc).
+Practera will save this link info so that it can be quickly referenced in the future (mostly for sending grade information back).
+It will then authenticate the user or create a new user if the user doesn't exist.
+Finally, depending on the launch parameters, it will respond with HTML, JSON, a URL to redirect or an error message.

 # Writing LTI Stuff